abhisekdash35/andromeda/README.md

 ### 1. coordinate_transformations.py

 This file contains functions related to transformations from one coordinate system to another.
 (Mainly from horizon coordinates of azimuth and altitude to equatorial coordinates of declination and right ascension and vice versa.).
+Generic coordinate transformations from one basis to another is coming soon.

 The functions implemented till now are listed below